artsmia/artstories.md/art/lucretia.md

 ## Painting with the Palette Knife

-Rembrandt used tecnhniques in painting Lucretia that suggest he created this work very quickly, possibly in a matter of days.
-He used his palette knife-- a tool with a thin, flexible blade-- to paint the majority of Lucretia’s clothing.
+Rembrandt used techniques in painting Lucretia that suggest he created this work very quickly, possibly in a matter of days.
+He used his palette knife—a tool with a thin, flexible blade—to paint the majority of Lucretia’s clothing.
 To produce the shadows on her attire he scraped paint away to reveal the brown-colored ground (the base layer of a painting) below.

 ## Call for Help?